We're here for you.

 Post-Placement Supervision & Legal Finalization

 Finalization permanently transfers legal custody of the child from the agency to the adoptive parents.
 Massachusetts requires that all adoption finalizations be sponsored by a licensed agency.
 Adoption Choices will prepare a range of documents required by the court.
 Our sponsorship confirms our support of the adoption plan.
-Finalization of all domestic adoptions as well as re-finalization of international adoptions are a required part of the process.
+Finalization of all domestic adoptions is a required part of the process.

 Adoption is a life-long process.
 There will be times when those directly affected by the adoption may need specialized counseling services.
-Our clinicians have expertise in dealing with issues unique to the adoption experience, and we are available for consultation.
+Our clinicians have expertise in dealing with issues unique to the adoption experience, and we are always available for consultation and support.

 On-going Support and Education Services